mike-gauntner/truck-check-tool/README.md

 # Truck Check Tool

 A responsive web application for managing transport EMS vehicle supplies.
-Equipt with features for creating checklists, tracking inspection history, and generating reports.
+Equipped with features for creating checklists, tracking inspection history, and generating reports.
 Focuses on the
 Virginia Administrative Code 12VAC5-31-860.

 ## Features